Estate Debt Settlement Lawyers in Northern Virginia

 Some estates – even those with considerable assets – have more debts than funds available to pay the creditors.
 Personal representatives of these insolvent estates must be particularly careful.
 Virginia law sets the priority for paying off creditors in an insolvent estate – and offering some protection to the surviving spouse and minor children.
 A personal representative who rushes to pay off the credit cards immediately may find themselves personally liable for that payment.

-With more than fifty years of combined experience, the professional probate attorneys at Hale Ball Carlson Baumgartner Murphy can help you use the Debts and Demands hearing to protect yourself.
+With more than fifty years of combined experience, the professional probate attorneys at HALE BALL MURPHY, PLC Carlson Baumgartner Murphy can help you use the Debts and Demands hearing to protect yourself.
 Speak with a debt settlement attorney or estate planning attorney today.

 Professional Probate Attorneys in Northern Virginia